Welcome to the Premier Website for Professional Business Analysis

 Step 6 finds the rate of return forecast by the proposal and completes the hurdle event.

-The hurdle test is, in principle, simple and straight forward.
+The hurdle test is, in principle, simple and straightforward.
 The proposal writer calculates the hurdle rate and then compares that to the target rate.
 When the metric exceeds the target rate, the proposal passes the test.

 In reality, however, clearing the hurdle is only the beginning of the challenge facing the proposal writer.
 Often, proposal metrics clear the hurdle, but the analyst or author must then convince skeptical CFOs, budget directors, and review board members that the proposal rate of return is accurate.